Angel Number 5

 • Name one thing you can taste.
 Take a sip of water or notice the current state of your mouth.
 Let taste complete the sensory circuit.

-The practice works because it converts symbolic change energy into bodily presence.
+The drill works because it converts symbolic change energy into bodily presence.
 A meditation habit can help you stay grounded during periods of transition and distinguish genuine signals to change from anxiety wearing an adventurous costume.

 What angel number 5 does not promise